Last Updated January 3, 2021

 Another option is you can try my Personal Finance Binder.
 I’ve been using these worksheets in conjunction with my spreadsheets.

-This option is great if you like to write things down and see them on paper.
+This option is great if you like to write things down and see them on paper (you can also write on a digital copy by using a note taking app).
 It’s over 55 pages worth of printables to help you manage your money.

 I have a lot of friends that make well over six-figures and they still live paycheck-to-paycheck.
 And we all know of people who win the lottery or rich celebrities that go broke.